Basic Concepts of Corporate Governance

 We have established the Nomination and Remuneration Committee as an advisory body to the Board of Directors to enhance the objectivity, reasonableness, and transparency of the structure of the Board of Directors, the nomination of Director, and other remuneration systems, and to improve the Group’s medium-to long-term growth and corporate value.

-The Nomination and Remuneration Committee consists of five or more members (limited to our Director and Corporate Auditor), more than half of the members are outside officers who meet the independence criteria.
-The chairman selected from among the members of the Outside Director is also the chairman of the Nomination and Remuneration Committee.
+The Nomination and Remuneration Committee consists of five or more members (limited to our Director and Corporate Auditor and there are currently seven committee members), and more than half of the members are independent outside officers.

 |Outside Director||Shihoko Urushi|